enkidevs/curriculum/sql/ddl/relationships/sql-practice-define-relationships-4.md

 ---
 ## Exercise

-Create a table and define foreign key constraints such that we will have a many to many relationship between these two tables.
+Create a table and define foreign key constraints such that we will have a many to many relationship between `items` and `requests` tables.
+In order to check your results, write the query for the relationship and `build schema` again.
+After that run the query provided and answer with the value in `REFERENCED_TABLE_SCHEMA` column of the result.